Network Modeling of Asynchronous Change-Points in Multivariate Time Series: Posterior Inference

 The main difficulty arises when sampling the hidden states, $\bX$.
-One approach is to sample each $X_{j, t}$ one at a time from its full posterior conditional \citep[see][]{Barry1993, Quinlan2024}.
-Since each $X_{j, t}$ is either $t-1$ (a change-point) or $X_{j, t-1}$ (no change-point), this can be performed with simple Bernoulli samples.
-While easy to implement, strong dependencies between the $X_{j, t}$ mean that this method tends to mix poorly \citep[see][]{Fan2017}.
-Another popular approach is to use reversible jump MCMC \citep{Green1995}, but again this is sub-optimal since designing efficient proposal moves is non trivial.
+One approach is to sample each $X_{j, t}$ one at a time from its full posterior conditional \parencite[see][]{Barry1993, Quinlan2024}.
+Since each $X_{j, t}$ is either $1$ (a change-point) or $X_{j, t-1} + 1$ (no change-point), this can be performed with simple Bernoulli samples.
+While easy to implement, strong dependencies between the $X_{j, t}$ mean that this method tends to mix poorly \parencite[see][]{Fan2017}.
+Another popular approach is to use reversible jump MCMC \parencite[]{Green1995}, but again this is sub-optimal since designing efficient proposal moves is non trivial.

 We construct an efficient sampling scheme by sampling the hidden states in each series as a block.
-This may be done using the method of \citet{Fearnhead2006}, which employs a set of forward-backward recursions.
+This may be done using the method of \textcite{Fearnhead2006}, which employs a set of forward-backward recursions.
 However, these recursions have a computational cost of $\mathcal{O}(T^2)$ per series, making them impractical within an MCMC framework.
-To balance sampling efficiency with computational cost, we instead use the particle approximation of \citet{Whiteley2011}, maintaining the correct stationary distribution via conditional particle filtering within a particle Gibbs framework \citep{Andrieu2010}.
-A single iteration of our sampling scheme involves the following steps: \begin{enumerate} \item For $j=1, ..., d$, sample $\bx_{j, 0:T}$ from $\pi(\bx_{j, 0:T}|\boldsymbol{y}, \bx_{(-j), 0:T}, \cdots)$ via a particle Gibbs step. \item Sample $(\boldsymbol{W}_0, \boldsymbol{W}, \boldsymbol{A}, \boldsymbol{q}_0, \boldsymbol{q}, \rho)$ from their full posterior conditionals. \end{enumerate} We sample the static parameters in step 2 using standard Gibbs/Metropolis steps, the details of which can be found in Appendix A.
+To balance sampling efficiency with computational cost, we instead use the particle approximation of \textcite{Whiteley2011}, maintaining the correct stationary distribution via conditional particle filtering within a particle Gibbs framework \parencite[]{Andrieu2010}.
+A single iteration of our sampling scheme involves the following steps: \begin{enumerate} \item For $j=1, ..., d$, sample $\bx_{j, 0:T}$ from $\pi(\bx_{j, 0:T}|\boldsymbol{y}, \bx_{(-j), 0:T}, \cdots)$ via a particle Gibbs step. \item Sample $(\boldsymbol{W}_0, \boldsymbol{W}, \boldsymbol{A}, \boldsymbol{q}_0, \boldsymbol{q}, \rho)$ from their full posterior conditionals. \end{enumerate} We sample the static parameters in step 2 using standard Gibbs/Metropolis steps, the details of which can be found in Appendix B.

 For the remainder of this section we discuss our blocked sampling scheme for the hidden states $\bx_{j, :0:T}$ for $j=1, ..., d$.
 Step 1 requires us to sample from the joint PMF of the hidden states in a given series $j$ that is,